Liphium/website/content/en/_index.md

 ---
 title: "Liphium"
-description: "The chat experience you love, encrypted by default."
+description: "The chat experience you love, encrypted by default.
+Liphium is the home for all of your messaging, card game and file sharing needs."
 hero:
   title: "The chat experience you love, encrypted by default."
   description: "Liphium is a novel approach to the design of an end-to-end encrypted chat app.
 It lets you keep all of the things you love from regular social platforms, all in one central place.
 With a lot of cherries on top of the cake."